l0wigh/CatacombVita/README.md

 - Inside the install folder locate the ```Catacomb``` directory

-- Copy the files from the folder inside ux0:/data/Catacomb or copy the folder direrctly inside ux0:/data (Use USB, more reliable honestly)
+- Copy the files from the folder inside ux0:/data/Catacomb or copy the folder directly inside ux0:/data (Use USB, more reliable)

 - Launch the game